MarcDiethelm/xtc/README.md

 	- Handlebars templates precompilation
 - Easy appcache manifest generation with Grunt (Coming...)
 - Database access from server and browser (Not that it's difficult)

+## Contributing

+If you want to contribute and make xtc better, your help is very welcome.
+Contributing is also a great way to learn more about social coding on Github, Node.js and its awesome ecosystem and how to make constructive bug reports, feature requests and the noblest of all contributions: clean pull requests.

+How to make a clean pull request

+- Create a fork of xtc on Github, clone the fork on your local machine.
+Your remote repo on Github is called `origin`.
+- Add the original xtc repository as a remote called `upstream`.
+- Create a new branch to work on!
+- Implement/fix your feature, comment your code.
+- Follow the code style of the framework.
+And use tabs.
+- Write or adapt framework tests as needed.
+- Add change the documentation as needed.
+- Squash your commits into one with git's interactive rebase.
+Use a new branch if necessary.
+- If you have problems doing any of this, ask (e.g. in the original issue on Github)
+- Push your branch to your fork on Github, the remote `origin`.
+- From your fork open a pull request in the correct branch.
+Target xtc's `develop` branch!
+- ...
+- Profit!
+- Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).